-- \ The System's actuarial value investment return of 8.08% for the year ended June 30, 2017 is 0.33% greater than the expected return of 7.75%.
-This represents an asset gain of \$17,158,953 due to investment return more than anticipated.
-As of June 30, 2017, the market value of assets was \$5,472,519,182.
-As of June 30, 2017, the actuarial value of assets was \$5,514,026,586.
-The June 30, 2017, market value of assets will be recognized in future actuarial valuations unless it is offset by returns greater than the 7.65% assumption. - \ As of June 30, 2017, the amortization period of the UAAL is 30 years.
-Prior to this valuation, the funding period was 26 years.
-Assumption changes and liability losses, partially offset by the asset gain, attributed to the increase in the amortization period.
-The ultimate goal of the Board's Funding and Benefits Policy is to increase the funded status to a level such that the amortization period does not exceed 30 years.
-The System is currently being funded within the parameters defined by the Board. - \ The funding of the retirement system will be impacted by future experience, which will sometimes be more favorable than the actuarial assumptions and sometimes less favorable.
+- The System's actuarial value investment return of 6.69% for the year ended June 30, 2018 is 0.96% less than the expected return of 7.65%.
+This represents an asset loss of \$52,271,493 due to investment return less than anticipated.
+As of June 30, 2018, the market value of assets was \$5,779,994,008.
+As of June 30, 2018, the actuarial value of assets was \$5,705,235,727.
+The June 30, 2018, market value of assets will be recognized in future actuarial valuations unless it is offset by returns less than the 7.65% assumption. - As of June 30, 2018, the amortization period of the UAAL is 38 years.
+Prior to this valuation, the funding period was 30 years.
+An increase in the normal cost rate and the lack of payroll growth attributed to the increase in the amortization period.
+If the actual payroll growth does not meet the assumption, the System will not receive the expected UAAL contribution dollar amount.
+The ultimate goal of the Board's Funding and Benefits Policy is to increase the funded status to a level such that the amortization period does not exceed 30 years. - The funding of the retirement system will be impacted by future experience, which will sometimes be more favorable than the actuarial assumptions and sometimes less favorable.
 In particular, investment returns larger and smaller than the 7.65% assumption are expected to have significant impacts on the System's funding progress.
 In the long term, the favorable experience is needed to offset the less favorable experience.
-This is the reason for using an actuarial value of assets that allows gains and losses to be smoothed over four years.
+This is the reason for using an actuarial value of assets that allows gains and losses to be smoothed over four years. - The unfunded actuarial accrued liability is amortized using a level percentage of payroll method over the amortization period.
+Under the level percentage of payroll method, amortization payments will not be large enough to cover interest on the UAL in the beginning of the amortization schedule, which means that as a dollar amount the UAL is expected to grow.
+After a period of time, amortization payments will be large enough that the amortization payments will cover both interest and principal, and the UAL as a dollar amount will be projected to decrease in each subsequent year.
+The payroll growth assumption is used to determine the percentage of payroll required over the remaining amortization period to fully amortize the unfunded liability.
+The payroll growth assumption is 3.50%.